 To get rid of the web spam, you can try detecting it manually and deleting it.
 However, we stress on this again – SEO spamming hacks are disguised and hidden from you.

-After this, there are preventive measures you need to take immediately to stay clean and be protected from future attacks.
+After after cleaning the site, there are preventive measures you need to take immediately to stay clean and be protected from future attacks.
 We recommend you carry out the following steps.

 - Update your WordPress installation, themes, and plugins.
 Always make sure you’re running on the latest version.